pritesh-chandra/LogSwift/README.md

 - **Readability**: Logs messages with timestamp, process ID, file name, line number, and function name.

 ## Installation
-To install LoggerSwift, you need to have Node.js and npm installed.
+To install LogSwift, you need to have Node.js and npm installed.
 You can then install it via npm or yarn:
 Using NPM:
 ```
 $ npm install log-swift